tebioinformatics/FECD_TCF4_Transcriptional_Profiling_Paper/README.md

-# Transcriptional Profiling in Fuchs Endothelial Corneal Dystrophy
+# Transcriptional profiling of patients with Fuchs endothelial corneal dystrophy with and without trinucleotide repeat expansion in TCF4

 ## Overview